SFS2X Docs / DevelopmentBasics / join-and-create-rooms

 In most cases the client will probably move from one Room to another leaving the previous Room after the new one is joined.
 This is the default mode in which SFS2X and its API operate by default.

-- pass: (optional) a password if the Room is private.
+- password: (optional) a password if the Room is private.

 In order to keep track of the joined Rooms on the client-side, the API provide a couple of useful tools: